bennxttw/TETRIS-FAQ/docs/modern.md

 #### Screen-watching and timing as skill expressions

 In faster games true timing is not as prevalent as in slower games.
-The best players in faster games use timing to some extend, but the amount of skill expression is much less compared to games like PPT.
+The best players in faster games use timing to some extent, but the amount of skill expression is much less compared to games like PPT.

 In faster games timing is not tangible.